joakim/tent-share/README.md

 ## Thoughts

-(This turned into more of a blog post/rant than I had planned..!)
+(This turned into more of a thinking out loud blogpost/rant… sorry about that.)

 ### Some background